-As we always do to mark occasions, holidays, and seasons, we made a gorgeous Chinese New Year Slime as well as learning about some of the popular traditions, symbols, festivities, and origins.
+As we always do to mark the holidays, and seasons, we made a gorgeous Chinese New Year Slime as well as learning about some of the popular traditions, symbols, festivities, and origins of this festive occasion.
+I love learning a bit about how other cultures celebrate different times of the year.
+As my son gets older, he is also more interested to learn about holidays around the world.

 We also learned about the importance of the color red for the Chinese New Year!
 It’s associated with luck, good fortune, and warding off the evil spirits that the holiday originated from.
 Red is also the color of fire and loud sounds that helped ward off evil spirits.